 - Students whose qualified tuition and related expenses are paid entirely with scholarships or waived.

 - You are a non-resident student.
-Every year, to request the 1098-T, you must complete a W-9S form and provide official proof of your tax identification number.
+Every year, to request the 1098-T, you must complete a W-9S form and provide a copy of your work visa.
 DO NOT email this information.

 - You are non-degree seeking student.